 The contractor made an intermediate DWH database for uploading ERP data, then added to it additional filters, criteria, etc..
 As a result, it took a manually written piece of code to load one SQL table.
 This piece of code was poorly structured and could be up to 5 pages long.
 If this intermediate table had a mistake, it was nearly impossible to quickly find and fix it.

 We made the technology work

 We fixed that.
 Right now Helen Marlen Group works with the previously built platform.
 It loads the ERP data into an intermediate base created by the previous contractor.
-Along with that we added a new set of ERP entities that integrate directly into BI with help of Cobit Solution’s exclusive connector.
+Along with that we added a new set of ERP entities that integrate directly into Power BI retail with help of Cobit Solution’s exclusive connector.
 This part works way faster than the first one.
 Also we separated the system updates to lessen the load on ERP by fixing the settings made by the previous contractor.

 We’re using a connector that allows connecting directly to Microsoft SQL base that keeps ERP data and shows all ERP objects without any filtration.
 Little by little we altered all intermediate elements and turned it into an up-to-date properly functioning technology.
 The most important part is – it’s easy to track anything: how the numbers add up, and if they don’t, then why.

 It’s crucial to start from the bottom